-For each course where the secondary maximum class size has been exceeded and additional payment is due, the teacher must print their attendance from E-School, fill out the form and attach attendance for sections eligible for overages.
-The teacher should then have the building administrator verify (sign-off) on the attendance list, and submit the documentation to Human Resources within ten (10) school days after the end of the trimester.
+For each course where the secondary maximum class size has been exceeded and additional payment is due, the teacher must submit a general reimbursement request form for sections eligible for overages.
+The teacher will obtain a signature from a building administrator on this form (or send an email to the building administrator with a "read receipt" and provide a copy of the form to Human Resources, either through Google Docs, hand delivery, or through email.
+The general reimbursement form request form must be provided to Human Resources no later than two days after the trimester ends.
 Payment for class size overages will be paid within two (2) pay periods after the close of each trimester.
+Bargaining unit employees are encouraged to turn in the documentation as soon as possible after they qualify for the overage.